vsemionov/xlab/README.md

 The selected algorithm is BPE (byte pair encoding) from [SentencePiece](https://github.com/google/sentencepiece).
 This implementation operates on characters, but is able to encode out-of-vocabulary symbols with bytes.
 SentencePiece is mostly reversible, but loses information by replacing spaces with the meta symbol "▁" (U+2581).
-To ensure perfect reversibility, we replace this symbol with a rare sequence, and escape occurrences of the replacement.
+To ensure perfect reversibility, we replace this symbol with a rare sequence, and unambiguously escape occurrences of the replacement.

 ## Dataset